What is LENR Research? (LENR FAQs)

 Are LENRs harmful to the environment?

 LENR experiments yield only very low levels of gamma rays and neutron emissions.
-Such low levels of radiation are found in at least some LENR reactions, but this radiation is usually absorbed directly in the experiments.
+Such low levels of radiation are found in at least some LENR experiments, but this radiation is usually absorbed directly in the experiments.
 Shielding, if required, likely will be easily manageable and suitable for industrial as well as residential applications.

 What are other possible applications of LENRs?